acarlos01sc/numathap/docs/Architecture.md

 ## Configurator

-The **Configurator** creates and modifies the mathematical execution environment.
+The **Configurator** is responsible for creating and configuring the execution environment.

-It defines:
+Its responsibilities include:

-- selected mathematical library;
+- selecting the mathematical library;
-- numeric type;
+- selecting the numeric type;
-- available capabilities;
+- enabling execution capabilities;
-- execution options.
+- defining execution options.

-The Configurator does not perform mathematical computations.
+The Configurator performs no mathematical computation.

-Its responsibility is to assemble a valid execution environment.
+Instead, it assembles a consistent execution environment that will later be used by the execution pipeline.

 ---